Iframes support¶

 If you don't have a client registered with BankID OIDC

-application and obtain the necessary client credentials (client_id
+Follow the provisioning instructions to register your application and obtain the necessary client credentials (client_id and client_secret).

 Info